ElizabethThompson98/ElizabethThompson98.github.io/README.md

         }

         img {
-            width: 40%; /* Set the width of the image to fill its container */
+            width: 60%; /* Set the width of the image to fill its container */
+            height: auto; /* Maintain the aspect ratio */
             margin: 0 0 10px 10px; /* Adjust margin for spacing around the image */
         }